MorganEro/WorldWise/README.md

 13. improved useContext component by handling state in a reducer function
 14. handled CRUD functionality
 15. fake authorization and protected routes component
+16. lazy loading and using suspend api for routes

 ### Continued development